New Patients (972) 666-1594

 Non-surgical Treatment for Gum Disease Plano, TX

-Gum disease is a very serious oral health problem, and it’s unbelievably common.
-The sooner you seek treatment for periodontal disease, the more conservative your treatment options are.
-Periodontal therapy can restore health and beauty to your smile and stabilize your dental and overall health.
-In our Plano, TX dental office, we offer both surgical and non-surgical periodontal therapies for gum disease treatment.
+Gum disease is a common yet serious oral health problem.
+The sooner you seek treatment for gum disease, the more conservative your treatment options are.
+Periodontal or gum therapy can restore health and beauty to your smile.
+Gum treatment can also improve your dental and overall health.
+Our Plano, TX dental office offers surgical and non-surgical gum therapy for gum disease treatment.

 WaterLase: Laser Dentistry